Madhava213/Cloth-Simulation---A-Plain-Mural/README.md

 -   Skylar Volden

 ## Description
+We created a long banner that hangs in midair and reacts to being pushed, gravity, and wind simulation, with air drag.
+The camera can be moved freely, allowing the user to closely examine the movement of the cloth.
 ## Features
+- Realistic cloth motion with air drag<br />
+- User can shoot a ball to interact with the cloth <br />
+- User can move the camera freely around the scene <br />
+- A fan can be turned on, with multiple settings to showcase different amounts of wind.
+This fan moves with the camera, and therefore can be positioned in real time. <br />
 ## Code

 We are using Unity3D Game Engine for the implementation of this project.